Changes to Transport Regulations

 8. Swine Movement Document

-Manitoba Pork has a 2’ x 3’ poster demonstrating the conditions that render a pig as compromised or unfit.
-To request a copy of that poster, or if you have any questions, contact Mark Fynn, Manitoba Pork’s Manager of Quality Assurance and Animal Care Programs, at 204-235-2302 or This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Manitoba Pork has five training videos, as well as a 2’ x 3’ poster, demonstrating the conditions that render a pig as compromised or unfit.
+To request a copy of that poster and/or access to the training videos, contact This email address is being protected from spambots.
+You need JavaScript enabled to view it. or 204-237-7447.

 Manitoba pork producers devote their time and care in raising their pigs and want to ensure they are always handled and transported safely and humanely.
 Stockpersons are trained to handle the animals safely and with minimal stress to the animals.
 For access to our pig handling training videos, click here.